Trodelvy® (sacituzumab govitecan-hziy)

 IMMU-132-01 Study in Metastatic Epithelial Cancer

-All participants who received ≥1 doses of SG were included in the overall safety population (OSP; N=495).
+All patients who received ≥1 dose of SG were included in the overall safety population (OSP; N=495).
 During the study, pre-infusion medications were given at the discretion of the investigator.
-Of the 495 participants in the OSP, 85.7% (n=424) of participants received pre-infusion medications.6 No data are available regarding the frequency of administration of pre-infusion medications for prevention of IRRs specifically.
-Hypersensitivity within 24 hours of infusion was seen in 37.6% of patients in the OSP.
+In the OSP, 85.7% (n=424) of patients received pre-infusion medications.2 No data are available regarding the frequency of administration of pre-infusion medications for prevention of IRRs specifically.
+Within 24 hours of infusion, hypersensitivity reactions were reported in 37.6% of patients.
 The most frequent hypersensitivity events were cough (11.3%), dyspnea (10.3%), and rash (9.3%).
-One case of anaphylactic reaction occurred in a participant treated with an initial SG dose of 10 mg/kg.3
+One case of anaphylactic reaction occurred in a patient treated with SG 10 mg/kg.9

 References